 Reviewer: the one who critiques presentations during practice.
 The reviewer can use a version of the UWC's Presentation Checklist.

 Make sure requirements for the assignment are put in writing; students will want to refer back to their assignment sheet periodically.
 Talk with students about the need to accommodate the schedules of all group members.
 Make sure students are clear about the need for group meetings in a safe place and at a reasonable time.

 Setting up a set of ground rules for handling grievances and presenting problems is a good lesson in how to help a group function effectively.
 The ground rules guide group behavior and establish standards for accountability.
-You can set them for the group or have them create their own rules.
-You might provide some class time for meetings, especially for the crucial first meeting.
+You can set them for the group or have the group or class create their own rules.
+You might provide some class time for meetings, especially for the first meeting.

 The First Meeting